International Law and Human Rights Fellowship

 Program

-The Center houses many initiatives; the projects recruiting scholar positions will be shared including a detailed scope of work.
+The Center houses many initiatives; the projects recruiting scholar positions are listed in a document during the recruitment cycle.

 Each scholar will work with a designated Center faculty and staff to further our line of work, and support the design and implementation of the relevant projects, workshops, and other programming.

 Scholarship is vital to preparing students for careers in human rights.
-Scholars:
+Students:

 Applicants must: